constraintAutomaton/rule-based-approach-for-source-selection-in-LTQP/README.md

-# [Poster Article] Guided Link Traversal Query Processing over RDF documents fragmented with TREE
+# Guided Link Traversal Query Processing over RDF documents fragmented with TREE

 ## Abstract
 Linked Datasets can be published on the Web in a large variety of ways.